-The Funds enter into contractual arrangements with various parties, including, among others, the Funds' Adviser, who provides services to the Funds.
+The Fund enters into contractual arrangements with various parties, including, among others, the Fund's Adviser, who provides services to the Fund.
 Shareholders are not parties to, nor intended (or "third party") beneficiaries of, those contractual arrangements.

-The Prospectus and the SAI provide information concerning the Funds that you should consider in determining whether to purchase Shares of any of the Funds.
-The Funds may make changes to this information from time to time.
+The Prospectus and the SAI provide information concerning the Fund that you should consider in determining whether to purchase Shares of the Fund.
+The Fund may make changes to this information from time to time.
 Neither this Prospectus nor the SAI is intended to give rise to any contract rights or other rights in any shareholder, other than any rights conferred explicitly by federal or state securities laws that may not be waived.